Romans 5:1-5 He who locks steps with Christ will live the abundant life without fears or worries

 The righteous is fiercely focused on the heavenly call, which is infinitely more significant than what the world can offer.

-He who locks steps with Christ will live the abundant life with ease
+He who locks steps with Christ will live the abundant life without fears or worries

-Hope (elpis in Greek) connotes supernatural confidence and ease.
+Hope (elpis in Greek) connotes divine confidence and without fears or worries.
 Hope comes when one perseveres in following God’s directives accurately and comprehensively.
 For God will only support plans that are aligned to His perfect will.
 Jesus worked miracles and confronted oppositions with great ease because He locks steps with the Father.
 Jesus said,

 “Truly, truly, I say to you, the Son can do nothing of Himself, unless it is something He sees the Father doing; for whatever the Father does, these things the Son also does in like manner.” – John 5:19